josdejong/workerpool/README.md

 # workerpool

 JavaScript is based upon a single event loop which handles one event at a time.
-All I/O operations are evented, asynchronous, and non-blocking, while the execution of non-I/O code itself is executed sequentially.
-Jeremy Epstein explains this clearly in the blog [Node.js itself is blocking, only its I/O is non-blocking](http://greenash.net.au/thoughts/2012/11/nodejs-itself-is-blocking-only-its-io-is-non-blocking/):
+Jeremy Epstein [explains this clearly](http://greenash.net.au/thoughts/2012/11/nodejs-itself-is-blocking-only-its-io-is-non-blocking/):

 > In Node.js everything runs in parallel, except your code.
 > What this means is that all I/O code that you write in Node.js is non-blocking,